dustinpfister/blog_posts/_posts/linux-rm.md

 ## 4 - Conclusion

 So then the rm command is how to go about deleting files, folders, and all the contents of a folder including the folder.
 In most cases I can use just the rm command by itself in order to delete what I want to delete, but in some cases I might run into problems with file access permissions.
 If I have the authority to do so I can use a command like [chmod](/2020/11/13/linux-chmod/) along with sudo to change the permissions of a file, and then delete it.

+There is then getting into writing all kinds of bash scripts than can be used to loop over the contents of a folder and only delete files that meet some kind of condition.
+In the event that I get some more time to come around an delete this post I might expand this post with a few of those kinds of examples.